OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect.
-This effect is achieved without using JavaScript, relying solely on CSS transitions and the `:hover` pseudo-class.
-The card expands vertically when hovered, revealing additional content.
-We'll utilize standard CSS3 properties for this implementation.
+This document details how to create an expanding card effect using only CSS.
+No JavaScript is required!
+This effect is achieved using CSS transitions and transforms, offering a smooth and visually appealing user experience.

-**Description of the Styling:**
+## Description of the Styling

-The core idea revolves around using CSS transitions to smoothly animate the height of the card's content area.
-Initially, the content is set to a specific height, causing the overflow to be hidden.
-On hover, the height is changed to `auto`, allowing the content to expand, and the transition smoothly animates this change.
-We also add some subtle visual cues like a box-shadow to enhance the effect.
+The card starts with a compact size.
+Upon hovering, it expands horizontally to reveal more content.
+The expansion is smooth thanks to CSS transitions.
+We'll use a simple gradient background and some basic shadowing to enhance the visual appeal.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>